 - Don’t waste MaxPass on <10 min rides – While there is no limit to the number of rides you can book there is little point in choosing a ride with a short queue unless of course, they are ALL that short (not very likely!)
 If a ride has a really short queue just go on it and use the App in the Queue to book something with a longer wait!

 - Check the app, and keep checking.
 You may find Return times become unacceptable late or clash, or just run out, especially on busy rides at peak times.
 However, the return time is fluid.
 Keep checking and it is possible a more appropriate time slot will open up so be ready to bag it!

 - Have a Full Battery and a Power Pack! the Disneyland App is pretty battery intensive and you will be on it A LOT.
 If it is sunny you will probably have high Brightness on your screen too.
 This means around 3 pm it is likely to be dead!
 A power pack will give you the chance to recharge and keep going.

 You need a good strategy for getting the most out of MaxPass, but the reality is all the best planning can go completely awry on the day.
 But it still pays to have a skeleton plan so you are not winging it completely with no idea.

 Your strategy should depend on a lot of factors, which park you are visiting that day, which rides are most important to you.
 To begin with, choose MaxPass times that are very close in time and location this will get you on as many rides as possible in the shortest time.
 Never Wait for a Return time, Queue for something else instead.

-As the Day goes on and the MaxPass times run out to ensure you bag any key rides that you HAVE go on.
+As the day goes on and the MaxPass times run out to ensure you bag any key rides that you HAVE to go on.
 This means you will be operating on a full 90min wait time for the next one but if rides times are running out it means Queue times are rising FAST you may have to choose between mission out or waiting in a long standby queue!

 Have Your Say